dsilvestro/PyRate/tutorials/pyrate_tutorial_4.md

 where `-m 1` specifies the type of correlation model, the options being `-m 0` for exponential correlations (default) and `-m 1` for linear correlations.
 The flag `-var` is used to specify the path to a folder containing all predictors.

+### Using the MBD model to run multiple-clade diversity dependent analysis
+To use the MBD model in a multiple-clade diversity dependence analysis you should provide the diversity trajectories of all clades as predictors.
+Diversity trajectories files in the correct format can be generated using PyRate's `-ltt` [command](https://github.com/dsilvestro/PyRate/blob/master/tutorials/pyrate_tutorial_2.md#plot-range-through-diversity-trajectory-lineage-through-time-plot).

 ### Additional options
 * `-out outname` add a string to output file names